gwu-libraries/Memory_middleware/README.md

 Memory_middleware
 =================
 A middleware to check the memory utilized by the url request-response process.
-Developed at the GWU Libraries in Washington, DC, USA.

 Installation:
 Developed using Python 2.7,Django 1.5 and psutil.